MONDAY, JUNE 2 Travel Day

 WEDNESDAY, JUNE 4

-THURSDAY, JUNE 5 8:15-9:30 AM - Hard Conversations – An Ethics Case Study in the Destructive Power of Conflict Avoidance and the Redemptive Power of Honesty Seminar (2.0 PDHs) - Speaker: Aaron Mann, Principal, General Counsel – Risk Management, Terracon Consultants, Inc. Description: It began with a nervous call from our client.
+THURSDAY, JUNE 5 8:00-9:15 AM - Hard Conversations – An Ethics Case Study in the Destructive Power of Conflict Avoidance and the Redemptive Power of Honesty Seminar (1.5 PDHs) - Speaker: Aaron Mann, Principal, General Counsel – Risk Management, Terracon Consultants, Inc. Description: It began with a nervous call from our client.
 They suspected that a letter (on state letterhead) that our consultant provided may have been a forgery.
 And they were right.
 Thus began a year-long journey into the mind and work product of a former employee who was willing to do nearly anything to avoid confrontation—on this and other projects.
 In the spirit of open collaboration, we will share an actual incident and response to demonstrate how conflict avoidance can damage the trust placed in your organization—and how transparent honesty can rebuild that trust.
 We will take the audience through the initial event, our internal investigation, and our discussions with regulators and clients.
 While we will highlight the pressures and dangers of conflict avoidance, we will also provide tools to manage responses to similar crises.
 While the process was painful, by being honest and transparent, we were able to demonstrate that the actions did not reflect the culture of Terracon and we emerged with stronger client and regulator relationships than before the incident.
-9:45-11:45 AM - ACEC Kansas Meeting 9:45-11:45 AM - ACEC Missouri Meeting 9:45-11:45 AM - ACEC Oklahoma Meeting Lunch/Afternoon - ON YOUR OWN 5:00-7:30 PM - Reception & Dinner at Lola's Place (725 East Second Avenue, Durango, CO 81301) Description: Join us at Lola’s Place, Durango’s premier gathering spot, where conference attendees can unwind, connect, and indulge in a vibrant culinary and social experience.
-Located in the heart of Durango’s Second Avenue District, Lola’s Place offers something for everyone—from gourmet food including authentic Mexican and Japanese cuisine to a coffee bar featuring locally roasted, organic coffee from Desert Sun Coffee Roasters.
-Entertainment will also be provided.
+9:15-9:30 AM - ACEC Coalitions - Opportunities to Engage - Speaker: Brandon Claborn, Vice President, Environmental, WSB 9:45-11:45 AM - ACEC Kansas Meeting 9:45-11:45 AM - ACEC Missouri Meeting 9:45-11:45 AM - ACEC Oklahoma Meeting Lunch/Afternoon - ON YOUR OWN 5:30-7:30 PM - Reception & Dinner

 |